 There are hundreds of common French first names.
 Some of them look just like their English counterparts, others are fairly similar

 Here are some French Names that we went over when we were naming our baby girls.
 We had a hard time but were happy when we found the perfect French name.
-Boys and girls French names are below
+Boys and girls French names are below.
+Unleash the power of creativity with our team and group name generator!
+Finding the right name can be a daunting task, but fear not – our website is here to streamline the process and provide you with endless possibilities.
+Let's embark on this naming journey and discover a name that captures the your team and group.

 • Yolande: old french form of greek iolanthe, meaning "violet flower."